chococandy63/Dynamic-Shelf-Management-And-Stock-Notification/README.md

 AT+CIFSR
 ```
 Returns the IP adress of the network that the device is connected to.

+Step 5: To automate the above process everytime we upload the sketch file, go to Sketch > Include Libraries > Manage Libraries and install Wifiesp

 ### Connecting to AWS IOT